 You will be notified of your child’s test date and time approximately two weeks before the date.
 Testing for kindergarten normally stretches from late October until mid-February.

-The Special Music School is currently accepting applications for the 2014-2015 school year.
+The Special Music School is no longer accepting applications for the 2014-2015 school year.
+Applications for the 2015-2016 school year will be posted in early September.

 Before You Apply